Actinopterygii

-Actinopterygii (/ˌæktᵻnɒptəˈrɪdʒiaɪ/; from Ancient Greek ἀκτίς (aktís) 'ray, beam' and πτέρυξ (ptérux) 'wing, fins'), members of which are known as ray-finned fish or actinopterygians, is a class of bony fish that constitute nearly 99% of the over 30,000 living species of fish.
+Actinopterygii (/ˌæktᵻnɒptəˈrɪdʒiaɪ/; from Ancient Greek ἀκτίς (aktís) 'ray, beam' and πτέρυξ (ptérux) 'wing, fins'), members of which are known as ray-finned fish or actinopterygians, is a class of bony fish that constitutes nearly 99% of the over 30,000 living species of fish.
 The vast majority of extant actinopterygian species are teleosts, and by species count they dominate the subphylum Vertebrata, comprising over 50% of all living vertebrates.
 They are the most abundant nektonic aquatic animals and are ubiquitous throughout freshwater, brackish and marine environments from the deep sea to subterranean waters to the highest mountain streams.
 Extant species can range in size from Paedocypris, at 8 mm, to the giant sunfish, at 2700 kg, and the giant oarfish, at 8 m (or possibly 11 m).
 The largest ever known ray-finned fish, the extinct Leedsichthys from the Jurassic, is estimated to have grown to 16.5 m.

 Ray-finned fish are so called because of their lightly built fins made of webbings of skin supported by radially extended thin bony spines called lepidotrichia, as opposed to the bulkier, fleshy fins of the sister clade Sarcopterygii (lobe-finned fish).
 Resembling folding fans, the actinopterygian fins can easily change shape, orientation and wetted area, providing superior thrust-to-weight ratios per movement compared to sarcopterygian and chondrichthyian fins.
 The fin rays attach directly to the proximal or basal skeletal elements, the radials, which represent the articulation between these fins and the internal skeleton (e.g., pelvic and pectoral girdles).